jorishr/notes-on-javascript/_basics/type_coercion/implicit_type_coercion.md

 undefined || "user";//-> user
 ```
-The AND operator will also type coerce the left-side of the equation.
-BUT returns only the left-hand side value if that can be converted to FALSY.
+The AND operator will also type coerce the left-side of the equation. *But* returns only the left-hand side value if that can be converted to FALSY.
 If both can be converted to truthy, then the right-hand side value is returned.
 ```javascript
 0 && "user"); // -> 0 because 0 is falsy
 undefined && "user"); // -> undefined